andresuarezschou/andresuarezschou/README.md

 ## About Me

     Web developer coding dynamic and responsive web applications.
-    Seeking opportunities to contribute to impactful web projects.
     Interest in creating seamless UX through intuitive design and functionality.
-    Currently immersed in learning how to build a complete web shop solution.

 - 🌱 Currently learning: integrating commercetools into web shop project
 - 🌍 Languages: english, danish, spanish